Mudra Loan: Everything about Pradhan Mantri Mudra Yojana

 2) Refinance Scheme for Commercial Banks / RRBs / NBFCs-

 Under the Mudra loan, a special thing is the facility of the Mudra card.
 This is a debit card that is given to the borrower and is issued against the loan amount.
 It is issued for the working capital part of the loan so that the borrowers can make use of several withdrawals.
-Also, as the world is going digital, having a debit card can also help the lending institutions to track the transactions and history of interest payments.
+Also, as the world is going digital, having a debit card can also help lending institutions track the transactions and history of interest payments.

-Who is eligible for the Mudra loan?
+Who is Eligible for the Mudra Loan?

+Individuals from the age of 18 to 65 years are eligible to apply for this loan.
+Additionally, the loan can be availed to new and existing Ministry of Micro, Small, and Medium Enterprises (MSME) units.
 There are various reasons for providing such loans to enterprises and individuals.
 The non-corporate micro sector is one of the largest in India, after the agricultural sector.
 This sector leads to a lot of income generation and also provides a lot of employment for the people.
 So, it becomes necessary for the government to introduce such schemes in order to promote and uplift such sectors.
 The Mudra loan eligibility criteria are for:

 1. Working Capital Loans - The Mudra scheme provides loans not only for the purchase of fixed assets but also for maintaining the working capital of the company.
 In order to fund the working capital needs, the enterprises can use a debit card known as the Mudra Card.